 Any other features?
-All My K-Cup parts are dishwasher safe, which is a bonus for anyone going this route.
+The filter basket is removeable and easy to clean.
 You also get a charcoal water filter and a filter holder in the box.
 That makes it easy to use this machine with tap water (where it’s safe and justifiable).

 Will it break the bank?
 It’s not the cheapest singe serve coffee maker out there.
 In fact, you probably don’t want to pay more for one unless you’re heading into the super-automatic range.
 But, it does a lot more than less expensive options.